Childhood Arc ~ I'm Quite Knowledgeable! ~

 Alcohol.
 You could call it a "beneficial poison for the human body."

-Of course, if you took too much, you'd damage your body, so it was poison beyond any doubt.
-And children like Koleha weren't allowed to consume it by law in her previous world, at least.
+Of course, consuming too much would damage the body, so it was undoubtedly a poison.
+And in her previous world, at least, children like Koleha weren't allowed to consume it by law.

 (Could it be that, because I was holding a potato, it's… potato shochu!?)